Product liability: Nationwide adoption of product liability

 In turn, Prosser was able to propagate the Greenman holding to a nationwide audience because the American Law Institute had appointed him as the official reporter of the Restatement of Torts, Second.
 The Institute approved the Restatement's final draft in 1964 and published it in 1965; the Restatement codified the Greenman doctrine in Section 402A.
 Greenman and Section 402A "spread like wildfire across America".
 The highest courts of nearly all U.S. states and territories (and a few state legislatures) embraced this "bold new doctrine" during the late 1960s and 1970s.
+By 1971, the doctrine had been adopted in 28 states; by 1976, it had been adopted in 41 states.
 As of 2018, the five exceptions who have rejected strict liability are Delaware, Massachusetts, Michigan, North Carolina, and Virginia.
 In four of those states, warranty law has been so broadly construed in favor of plaintiffs that only North Carolina truly lacks anything resembling strict liability in tort for defective products.
+North Carolina's judiciary never attempted to adopt the doctrine, and the state legislature enacted a statute expressly banning strict liability for defective products in 1995.

+Before the product liability revolution, it was unheard of in American case law, for example, for a consumer to sue a ladder manufacturer after falling off a ladder or to sue a diving board manufacturer for diving injuries.
+After the 1960s, these kinds of lawsuits became very common.

-(North Carolina's judiciary never attempted to adopt the doctrine, and the state legislature enacted a statute expressly banning strict liability for defective products in 1995.)
-In a landmark 1986 decision, the U.S. Supreme Court also embraced strict liability for defective products by adopting it as part of federal admiralty law.
+In a landmark 1986 decision, East River S. S. Corp. v.
+Transamerica Delaval Inc., the U.S. Supreme Court also embraced strict liability for defective products by adopting it as part of federal admiralty law, holding that admiralty law "incorporates principles of product liability, including strict liability".